CubedNetwork/fabulously-optimized-wiki/improving-performance.md

 ## Dedicated GPU

 Own a gaming computer?
-Follow these instructions to ensure your computer will take full advantage of FO's optimizations.
+Follow these instructions to ensure your computer will take full advantage of FF's optimizations.

 Before changing any settings, ensure your drivers are up to date: